Beniam-Kumela/2D-heat-transfer-m/README.md

-# Multi-dimensional Unsteady State Heat Transfer (MATLAB)
+# MATLAB-Based Simulation of Heat Transfer in n-Dimensional Systems

 This repository contains a MATLAB implementation of modelling 2D unsteady state heat transfer.
 3 scenarios are tested: